Best 3 Folding Pocket Knives Under $50 for 2018

 It is designed out of 420HC stainless steel and even sports a removable or reversible belt clip for your convenience.
 It gleans an excellent 4.5 stars from over 1,300 satisfied buyers on Amazon making it a sweet value under $50.

-The type of steel is often overlooked by inexperienced buyers.
+The construction of a blade is often overlooked by inexperienced buyers.
 A quality knife should be able to withstand years of use.
+Stainless steel, carbon steel, or non-stainless--read on to decide which is best for your needs.

 Stainless steel such as AUS8 or 440C or traditional carbon steel will be an ideal selection for most uses.